12 cm tornautomatpjäs m/70: Turret and gun system

 The 12/70 gun is a fully automatic, water-cooled vertical sliding wedge design mounted in an armored turret which is electrically traversed under computer control while the elevation motor is controlled manually (presumably a cost-cutting measure).
 It is fed from a magazine several meters below ground where the crew uses special air-cushion carts to feed cartridges onto a loading table.
 From the loading table the cartridge is fed through a hoist system and loaded into the gun using a pendulum loader.
 Spent cartridges are passed down a chute into a space at the bottom of the gun well, which is over 18 m deep on tapj 9101 and a few meters less on tapj 9102.
-The turret is manned by three men (gun commander, traverse operator and elevation operator) with the rest of the gun crew working in the magazine or the installation below.
+The turret is operated by three soldiers (gun commander, traverse operator and elevation operator) with the rest of the gun crew working in the magazine or the installation below.

 To protect the gun system from ground shockwaves and overpressure in case of a nuclear detonation, the barrel is lowered into its storage position in a special "ground attachment fork" and the turret is hydraulically lowered and anchored to its foundation.
 The muzzle is automatically sealed when the barrel is lowered into storage position.
 During a nuclear attack, the turret crew may not stay in the turret because of the initial radiation, but they may reoccupy it and be ready to fight immediately after the attack thanks to a special liner which reduces induced radiation to such a point that it is safe to immediately reoccupy the turret.